Mike Gintz Personal Internet Web Destination Resumé Page

 10x

-10x is an idea incubator within the Technology Transformation Services in the General Service Administration.
-United States federal employees submit ideas about how to improve government using technology to 10x; 10x investigates these ideas and assesses their viability.
-I work on small multi-disciplinary research and prototyping project teams, ushering projects through a gated funding process if they show promise for creating improved outcomes and better service delivery to the public (and shutting them down if they don't).
+10x was an idea incubator within the Technology Transformation Services in the General Service Administration.
+United States federal employees submitted ideas about how to improve government using technology to 10x; 10x investigated these ideas and assessed their viability.
+I worked on small multi-disciplinary research and prototyping project teams, ushering projects through a gated funding process if they showed promise for creating improved outcomes and better service delivery to the public (and shutting them down if they didn't).

 18F